nhandelman1/nhandelman1.github.io/experience.md

 * PCM is a systematic alternative asset manager, with a market neutral strategy focusing on various liquidity events, including capital markets, index rebalancing and others.
 * Since PCM is a small firm, my duties were broad.
 Primarily, I developed full stack Python, R and C++ programs in support of operations, trading, execution, investment research and marketing.
 I compiled data and reports and provided assistance for our investors, administrators, prime brokers and other interested parties.
 I also maintained existing Python, R and C++ programs.
+* I designed and developed a program to hedge factor risk, which I consider my best work and the most encompassing of quant skills.
+First, I used multiple regression of various style factor returns vs our portfolio returns to determine factor weights of our portfolio, and their significance.
+Next, if there were any significant factors, I used various criteria to determine stocks which would hedge the factor risk.
+These stocks are added to the portfolio and the previous steps are iterated until the hedged portfolio has no significant factors and meets other criteria, including market and sector neutrality.
+Finally, the program compiled an excel report detailing the steps in the process and included any issues the program encountered, particularly missing data.
+The program, written in python, involved interfacing with our OMS, Bloomberg and our proprietary database.
+I used statsmodels as the regression library.
+Ultimately, we intended to add this hedging strategy to our portfolio.
+*

 ### [FQS Capital Partners L.P.](https://www.fqscapital.com/index.htm#&panel1-1){:target="_blank"}